Magisk-Modules-Repo/HideNavBar/README.md

 # Fullscreen/Immersive Gesture Tweaks for Android 10-13

-THIS REPO HAS BEEN DISCONTINUED AS OF MAGISK'S DISABLING OF THE REPO FEATURE, TO DOWNLOAD MY UPDATED MODULE USE [FOX MODULE MANAGER](https://github.com/Fox2Code/FoxMagiskModuleManager/releases) AS MY MODULE IS NOW BEING DEVELOPED ON THE [ALT-REPO](https://github.com/Magisk-Modules-Alt-Repo/HideNavBar)
+THIS REPO HAS BEEN MOSTLY DISCONTINUED AS OF MAGISK'S DISABLING OF THE REPO FEATURE, TO ALWAYS DOWNLOAD MY UPDATED MODULE USE [FOX MODULE MANAGER](https://github.com/Fox2Code/FoxMagiskModuleManager/releases) AS MY MODULE IS NOW BEING DEVELOPED ON THE [ALT-REPO](https://github.com/Magisk-Modules-Alt-Repo/HideNavBar)

 ![](https://i.imgur.com/vcXAreJ.png)